 Unless otherwise indicated, all talks are held on a Sunday afternoon at 2 p.m.
 Eastern Time (1 p.m.
 CT; 12 noon MT; 11 a.m.
 PT; 7 p.m. in the UK, 8 p.m. in Western Europe).
 If you are new to the Web Talks, please read Frequently Asked Questions about the Web Talks.

-If a webinar is full you may be unable to log in to the live presentation, as the system currently accepts the first 100 participants only.
-If that happens you can switch to watching on Facebook or YouTube.
+Our webinar system has recently been upgraded to accepts the first 500 participants.
+If you are unable to connect you can switch to watching on Facebook or YouTube.
 Here are the web addresses for both alternate broadcast options:

 Recent and Upcoming web talks (3-month listing)